skalavala/Multi-Room-Audio-Centralized-Audio-for-Home/Manage Raspberry Pis.md

 [Install]
 WantedBy=multi-user.target
 ```

+MAKE SURE YOU CHECK THE FILE NAME AND PATH... in my case, I named the python file as `pi_mqtt_cmds.py`, and it is located in `/home/pi/` folder, and the Python runtime is at `/usr/bin/python`.

+To check the location of your python executable, run `which python` command.
+THat should give you the full path.

 After saving the contents, make sure you reload the daemon config by running the code.
 This option is better than restarting RPi.

 ```